Combining Resonant and Tail-based Anomaly Detection: Recasting CMS

 which agrees with the original publication within uncertainties.
 The expected background in bin $i$ is then

 {\sc RooStats}~\cite{rene_brun_2019_3895860} is used for statistical modeling.
 It takes $N_i^\text{SB}$ with statistical errors, $\mathcal{T}$ and $\Delta \mathcal{T}$ to model the background in the SR with uncertainties.
-The signal model contains signal events that pass all cuts and is rescaled to the approximate NNLO+NNLL crossection~\cite{Borschensky:2014cia}.
-The overall uncertainty of the crossection is applied to all signal bins.
-The resulting statistical model is then evaluated with the CL$_s$ approach and the asymptotic form of the onesided profile likelihood teststatistic.
-This is used to obtain the 95\% CL. crossections.
+The signal model contains signal events that pass all cuts and is rescaled to the approximate NNLO+NNLL cros section~\cite{Borschensky:2014cia}.
+The overall uncertainty of the cros section is applied to all signal bins.
+The resulting statistical model is then evaluated with the CL$_s$ approach and the asymptotic form of the onesided profile likelihood test statistic.
+This is used to obtain the 95\% C.L. cros sections.
 The limits are shown in figure \ref{fig:results} for the integrated luminosity $\mathcal{L}_\text{int}=137~{\rm fb}^{-1}$ and in figure \ref{fig:result300} for $\mathcal{L}_\text{int}=300~{\rm fb}^{-1}$.
-We use the latter dataset for the application of the ML-technique since the accuracy is greatly improved with more datapoints to learn on while in reach for the collider in the near future.
+We use the latter dataset for the application of the ML technique since the accuracy is greatly improved with more data points to learn on while in reach for the collider in the near future.